ggonnella/fastsubtrees/docs/CLI.md

 - `attribute`: Name of the attribute to query
 - `subtreeroot`: ID of the root of the subtree for which the values have to be queried

+By default, only the attribute values are displayed, one node per line, only for nodes for which at least one value exists.
+To display the node ID alongside the values, use the option ``--ids``.
+To display also the results (``None``) also for nodes for which no value exists, use the option ``--nones``.